engtuncay/engtuncay.github.io/js2-typescript/arts/art-ts-01-beginners-guide.md

 TypeScript has become an industry standard for building large-scale applications, with many organizations choosing it as their primary language for application development.

-This tutorial will serve as your introductory guide to TypeScript.
-It's designed to cater to learners at all stages – from beginners to advanced users.
-It teaches both fundamental and advanced TypeScript concepts, making it a helpful resource for anyone looking to delve into TypeScript.

 The aim of this guide is not to be an exhaustive resource, but rather a concise and handy reference.
 It distills the essence of TypeScript into a digestible format.

 Whether you're a novice just starting out, an intermediate learner aiming to consolidate your knowledge, or an advanced user in need of a quick refresher, this guide is crafted to meet your TypeScript learning requirements.